Japan declares virus emergency three months before Olympics

 The nation’s virus outbreak remains much smaller than in many countries, but a recent uptick in cases has officials and medical professionals worried, even as the government and Olympic organisers insist this summer’s Games will go ahead.

+“We have accumulated knowledge... we have weapons called vaccines.
+I’m certain there will be an end to this difficult battle,” Suga said.

-The country’s minister for virus response Yasutoshi Nishimura earlier warned of a “strong sense of crisis,” saying current restrictions were not sufficient.
+Japan’s minister for virus response Yasutoshi Nishimura earlier warned of a “strong sense of crisis”, saying current restrictions were not sufficient.

 The measures will be tougher than Japan’s last state of emergency, imposed in parts of the country from January, but still far short of the harsh lockdowns seen in some parts of the world.

-Authorities want bars and restaurants to stop selling alcohol or close, and to shutter major commercial facilities like malls.
+Authorities want bars and restaurants to shut their doors completely or to stop selling alcohol and close by 8:00pm, and to shutter major commercial facilities like malls.

-The measure will coincide with the Golden Week holiday that is Japan’s busiest travel period of the year, and could involve cutting some train and bus services to discourage movement.
+The measure will coincide with the Golden Week holiday that is Japan’s busiest travel period of the year, and could involve cutting some public transport services to discourage movement.

 Spectators will also be barred from sports events, which can continue behind closed doors, and remote working will be encouraged.

-Although the measures start from Sunday, Tokyo governor Yuriko Koike urged residents to start taking precautions immediately, including avoiding drinking in the street after bars and restaurants close early.
+Although the measures start from Sunday, Tokyo governor Yuriko Koike urged residents to start taking precautions immediately, including not gathering to drink in the street.

 She even urged businesses to turn their lights off in the evenings to encourage people to stay away.